 Community-Word Project will reach over 2,700 kids in schools and libraries with critical art instruction in academic year 2017-2018.
 We measure the impact and the outcomes of our teaching with both quantitative and qualitative assessments of student attitudes, behavior, and academic writing samples.
 We are determined to continually optimize our programs.

 Each student who participates in our in-school residencies completes narrative writing samples at the beginning and end of the program.
 Additionally, pre- and post-program, students assess themselves on a variety of measures of emotional and intellectual confidence and progress.

 "I learned how to write well, how to use juicy words, and how to make my story better.
 I learned that a good writer goes over their story again and again until they make it better." - 3rd Grader, P.S.
 132, Washington Heights

-Our art programs achieve statistically significant gains in 5 student outcomes - critical thinking, creative thinking, literacy, emotional intelligence, and citizenship.
+Our art programs achieve statistically significant gains in 5 student outcomes - Community, Emotional Intelligence, Literacy, Critical Thinking, and Creative Thinking.
 Measures of literacy, emotional intelligence, and cultural awareness were consistent and reliable across multiple indicators.

 The 2016-2017 data demonstrates the effectiveness of our programs: